-The popluarity of blackjack stems from its unique combination of chance and skill.
+The popularity of blackjack stems from its unique combination of chance and skill.
 The object of the game is to form a hand closer to 21 than the dealer without going over.
-At Potawatomi Hotel & Casino, blackjack is played with multiple decks of cards and is dealt from a shoe.
+At Potawatomi Casino Hotel, blackjack is played with six decks of cards and is dealt from a shoe.

 Face cards (Jack, Queen and King) are worth 10.
 Cards 2 through 10 retain their face values.